By Gaby Dufrense-Cyr, CBT-FLE

 - Insecure-fearful dogs will try to remove themselves from an unpleasant situation because they are afraid.
 The emotional response, in this case, is fear.
 For fearful dogs, strangers forcing themselves into their critical space (I will define this below) is considered unpleasant, hence the fearful reaction.
 The problem, from the dogs’ point of view, is that they are tethered to us and cannot effectively retreat.
 These situations increase their social fears and entertain the emotional response.

-- Insecure-aggressive dogs manage their social encounter with a different emotion.
+- Insecure-aggressive dogs manage their social encounter with different emotions.
 Dogs who are insecure-aggressive want an unpleasant situation to go away, and they will be very adamant about making that happen.
-In these cases, the underlying emotion is anger, expressed as aggressive responses.
+In these cases, the underlying emotion is anger, expressed as an aggressive response.
 There is no such thing as a fear bitter since fear and anger are opposite emotions and require a different set of chemicals to be expressed by the brain.

 - Confident-aggressive dogs are just that, confident.
 Such dogs might want to interact socially or not, it all depends on how they feel at that specific moment in that particular situation.
 Note that the situation can change in a fraction of a second.
 Confident-aggressive dogs are pleasant until they are not.
 It is touch-and-go with them.